sumanjs/suman/README.md

 # &#9658; Purpose

-The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with better features, higher performance, improved debuggability, and more expressiveness than AVA, Mocha, and Tape.
+The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with a better developer experience, better features, higher performance, improved debuggability, and more expressiveness than AVA, Mocha, and Tape.
 Suman is a first-rate library and we hope you take the time to compare its capabilities with AVA, Mocha, Tape, TapJS, etc.
+One of the more exciting things about Suman is that it can run tests written in any language; all you have to do is output TAP (Test Anything Protocol).

 The primary aims are: